 CONSIDERING WEIGHT REDUCTION SURGERY?

 Obesity is a chronic and progressive disease that can affect multiple organs in the body.
 People with clinically severe obesity are at great medical risk of disability or premature death.
 High blood pressure caused by clinically severe obesity can contribute to heart attacks, congestive heart failure and stroke.
-Health concerns such as diabetes, sleep apnea, asthma, low back pain, arthritis, urinary stress incontinence and severe acid reflux (GERD) are also a result of increased weight.
+Health concerns such as sleep apnea, asthma, low back pain, urinary stress incontinence and severe acid reflux (GERD) are also a result of increased weight.
 Significant weight loss can often ease these conditions or reverse them completely.

 WHAT ARE THE CRITERIA FOR PATIENTS CONSIDERING SURGERY FOR OBESITY OR BARIATRIC SURGERY?